Haoming02/PMX-Scripting-Tools/README.md

 - **list_bone_children_recuv.py**: List the chains of all children bones.
 - **edge_bone_detection.py**: Identify Bones at questionable positions that may require manual fixing.
 - **link_bones.py**: Convert a bone's offsets into link, if the offsets fall on the position of the child bone.
+- **duplicate_bone_weight.py**: Copy Vertex Weights related to the specified Bone one model to another.
+Requires the mapping of the Bone index.

+#### Destructive Scripts
+- **precision_bone_fix.py**: Parse all out-of-place bones at a given position, and connect its children to its parent, thus removing the out-of-place bones.
+- **consolidate_bones.py**: [for KK only] Remove useless zero offset bones.